Spatially Varying Nanophotonic Neural Networks: Discussion

 \section{Discussion}

-In this work, we investigate a novel nanophotonic neural network, that transcends the limitations of existing optical neural networks, propelling them to performance parity with the first modern digital neural network, AlexNet.
-By introducing a large-kernel spatially-varying convolutional neural network, learned via low-dimensional reparameterization techniques, and physically realizing it via a meta-optical system, we have achieved an image classification accuracy of (top-1) $73.12\%$ on CIFAR-10 and (top-5) $51.28\%$ on ImageNet.
-The proposed method shifts almost all computation from electronic processors into the optical domain.
-Specifically, we reduce the number of multiply-add floating point operations by $99.38\%$.
-The proposed regularization and parameterization reduce the discrepancy between electronic and optically implemented convolutions, and as a result, we achieve an optical implementation NRMSE of $43.80\%$.
-In the future, further reducing this discrepancy and extending the design framework to the broadband visible light regime could enable ultra-fast computer vision for a wide gamut of applications.
+In this work, we investigate a novel nanophotonic neural network, that lifts the limitations of existing optical neural networks, propelling them to performance parity with the first modern digital neural network, AlexNet.
+To this end, we embed computation in the camera lens, performed during the image capture, and we exploit the spatially varying nature of large optical aberrations.
+Specifically, we propose a large-kernel spatially-varying convolutional neural network, learned via low-dimensional reparameterization techniques, and physically realizing it via a meta-optical system.
+We find that this approach achieves an image classification accuracy of (top-1) $72.76\%$ on CIFAR-10 and (top-5) $48.64\%$ on (1000-class) ImageNet.
+The proposed method shifts almost all computation from electronic processors into the optical domain, while allowing for an ultra-thin optical stack of only 4~mm, akin to performing computation on the sensor cover glass.
+Specifically, we reduce the number of multiply-add floating point operations by $99.64\%$, while ensuring generalization to diverse vision tasks without needing to fabricate new optics.
 We believe that the proposed optical neural network is a first step to bridging the gap between photonic and electronic artificial intelligence, and we anticipate that these devices could enable ultra-low latency computing at the edge.

 \begin{methods}